FoalTS/foal/docs/README.md

 ## Structure of the project

-Let’s take a look at what `yo foal my-app` created:
+Let’s take a look at what `foal createapp my-app` created:

 ### The `src` folder